darrylhopkins/Foundry/README.md

 ```c#
 user = foundry.AddUser(user);
 ```
-You need to assign your original user to the AddUser function so that the user is updated with the new UserId (which won't exist until you add it to Foundry).
+You need to assign your original user to the AddUser function so that the user is updated with the new UserId, which won't exist until you add it to Foundry.
+You cannot add a UserId to a user yourself.
 ### Getting a user by id
 ```c#
 string UserId = "58c836fd-ebe3-4533-aee4-7a6f1a064de9";